Soon out of prison, O.J. Simpson still handcuffed by financial claims

 4 Min Read

-LOS ANGELES/NEW YORK (Reuters) - O.J.
+LOS ANGELES/NEW YORK, July 20 (Reuters) - O.J.
 Simpson will walk out of prison in October after nine years behind bars, but he is far from free of his financial woes.

-The 70-year-old football star, who won his release from a Nevada parole board on Thursday after serving time for a botched robbery, is likely to remain shackled to a multimillion-dollar wrongful death civil judgement stemming from the 1994 murders of his ex-wife, Nicole Brown Simpson, and her friend Ronald Goldman.

 Their families should be able to stake their claim to at least a portion of Simpson's future earnings, whether he writes a book, appears on a reality television show or sells autographs, legal experts said.